syncfusion-content/uwp-docs/uwp/Hub-Tile/SfSplitMosaicTile.md

 ## Configuring the tile

-`SfSplitMosaicTile` can be configured with header and images as follows:
+`UWP Split Mosaic Tile` can be configured with header and images as follows:

 ### Setting the header